 Most Common Types of Omega 6s

-- Arachidonic acid (ARA or AA)—linoleic acid must convert into other longer-chain omega-6s like ARA to become active in the body; ARA is important for the immune system; prevalent in the brain, liver, and especially skeletal muscle; produces both pro- and anti-inflammatory eicosanoids in the body
+Arachidonic acid (ARA or AA)—linoleic acid must convert into other longer-chain omega-6s like ARA to become active in the body; ARA is important for the immune system; prevalent in the brain, liver, and especially skeletal muscle; produces both pro inflammatory and anti inflammatory eicosanoids in the body

 Potential Benefits of Omega 6s